1. Home

 Day

-AM: After breakfast, at the scheduled time, you will be picked up from your hotel and privately transfered to Quito airport, ready to board your departure flight to the Galapagos Islands!
+AM: After breakfast, at the scheduled time, you will be picked up from your hotel and privately transferred to Quito airport, ready to board your departure flight to the Galapagos Islands!
+You will arrive at Baltra Island in the morning.
+After passing through immigration and baggage claim, you will be met by a Sea Star staff member and transferred to the yacht.
+You will be shown to your cabin where you will have some time to settle in before lunch and a welcome briefing.

 Location